Check How Website Looks in Different Versions Of Internet Explorer, Chrome, Firefox, Android & Safari Browsers

-Site owners and beginners to web design should know that your site will not and cannot look the same in all browsers and operating systems and some visitors on certain devices will run into some sort of difficulty on your site.
+Site owners and beginners to web design should know from the start that your site will not and cannot look the same in all browsers and operating systems and some visitors on certain devices will run into some sort of difficulty on your site.

-You’ll especially want to test how your new web page looks in IE, Firefox, Chrome and Safari across multiple operating systems including Android, Windows for PC and Apple Mac OS, desktop and mobile versions!
+You’ll especially want to test how your new web page looks in IE, Firefox, Chrome and Safari across multiple operating systems including Android, Windows for PC and Apple Mac OS, desktop and mobile versions.

-The most common versions of IE include IE 9.0, IE 10.0, IE 8.0 and IE 7.0
+The most common versions of IE include IE 11.0, IE 10.0, IE 9.0, IE 8.0 and IE 7.0.

 The following online test sites enable you to view your website using multiple computer setups including windows and mac Internet Explorer, Chrome, Firefox, Safari:

-Test IE NetRenderer
+Test IE NetRenderer (free online tool)

 Using Browser Shots is an excellent way of testing how your website design looks across different browsers and screens / platforms.

 It is an essential element of good website design that you test your website and how it looks or ‘renders’ in as many web browsers as possible – though it is worth remembering it is impossible to design a website to look exactly the same in all browsers.

-Last Years Global Trend (2013-2014)
+Last Years Global Trend in Screen Resolutions (2014-2015)

 Check out our page on best screen sizes to design for the web in 2015 for more information.